Lelapa-AI/lelapa-demos-unitech/README.md

 # lelapa-demos-unitech

-This project provides an API for querying Eskom FAQs in English.
+This project provides an API for querying Emfuleni FAQs.

 ## Overview

-lelapa-demos-unitech is a FastAPI-based application that allows users to query Eskom FAQs through a simple API interface.
+lelapa-demos-unitech is a FastAPI-based application that allows users to query Emfuleni FAQs through a simple API interface.
 It uses PDM for dependency management and includes a scraper for collecting FAQ data.

 ## Setup